cberg9/Experis-Task2/README.md

 - The user can get information of a specific file.
 The user can also search for a word in .txt-files.
 - The user can rename a file.

+A logging service is also provided that prints date, time and how long it takes to execute a task.

 Images of the java commands to run and compile the application is provided in the repository.